dbrumley/harness-training-bae/binary-shared-libraries/README.md

 * For C harnesses, use the Hex-Rays decompiler to automatically generate a header file for you (but be prepared to fix it up, IDA rarely gets everything exactly right).

 * A C++ library can be linked to by a C (or even assembly) harness, if the C harness calls the mangled names (and, for some platforms, uses compiler extensions to declare alternate calling conventions).
 This can work around many issues with C++ linking, foreign STLs, etc.

+* In fact, shared libraries written in almost any language can be treated as if they were written in C. A C harness can load and interact with them, although you'll probably also need to load and initialize that language's runtime libraries first.

 * If the shared library doesn't seem to work correctly because the application initializes it a way that you can't replicate, try moving your harness "main()" into some function in an LD_PRELOAD object.
 By launching the original application executable with this harness-LD_PRELOAD, you can cause your harness to run after the application has performed initialization.